 Who: Invited addresses by Kai Behrend, Kiran Kedlaya, Julia Pevtsova,

-The meeting includes the following special sessions (among others):
+The meeting includes the following special sessions (among others — sessions continue to be added):

 Renzo Cavalieri, Colorado State University email@example.com